environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 For your homework, please push to GitHub:

 - `hw4b_answers_[LASTNAME].md`: An annotated copy of this readme file including your answers.
-- `HW4B_diffex.ipynb`: A jupyter notebook containing all of the R commands you used in your differential expression analysis
+- `HW4B_diffex.R` OR `HW4B_diffex.ipynb`: A commented R script OR jupyter notebook containing all of the R commands you used in your differential expression analysis
 - `hw4b_de-table_[LASTNAME].csv`: The results file from your differential expression analysis (table with contig name, p-value, log2-fold change, etc).
 - `hw4b_go-mwu_\[LASTNAME\].R`: GO_MWU running file, modified for your analysis (any one of the GO categories is fine here, no need to include 3 copies).
 - `hw4b_go-mwu-res_MF_\[LASTNAME\].pdf`: Graph of Molecular Function enrichment analysis.